olegdulov/DP/README.md

 # DP - Dynamic Programming
 ## Defs
 Dynamic Programming: a time-saving storage-based technique, in place of brute force recursion for runtime efficiency.
+The are two ideas behind it:
+* to split a problem into identified and solved subproblems
+* to merge subproblems results together to solve the problem.

-The main idea to split a problem into sub-problems and reuse the results.
-Sub-problems are smaller versions of the original problem.
+Sub-problems are smaller versions of the original problem and to *find subproblems* for the original one - the most challenging part.
+Common subproblems:
+* if a sequence is as Input, subproblem can be the part of this sequence (from the beggining or in the middle)
+* if unordered sequence is as Input, it can be firstly sorted and subproblem can be the part of the sorted sequence
+* if two sequences in input, the appropriate subset of both can be a subproblem
+* if a matrix is as input, subproblem could be a matrix with the less dimension as the original one

 Dynamic programming based on principle of optimality: if all steps of a process are optimized, then the result is also optimized.
 The optimal step: takes the least amount of time or takes the fewest new computations.